trickste/csvYaml/README.md

 - **YAML to CSV Conversion**: Upload a YAML file and receive a CSV file.
     - The algorithm is able to convert ".yaml" or ".yml" file to ".cvs" format.
 - **CSV to YAML Conversion**: Upload a CSV file and receive a YAML file.
-    - The algorithm is successfully able to convert ".csv" file to ".yaml" format up to 2 levels.
+    - The algorithm is successfully able to convert ".csv" file to ".yaml" format **up to 2 levels**.

 ## Technology Stack
 - **Backend**: Python with Flask